google/codeworld/web/help/codeworld.md

     boxes = pictures([ translated(colored(rectangle(s,s), c), x, 0)
                        | (x, s, c) <- boxDetails ])

-See?
 You can describe the important characteristics of your picture in a concise list, and then give the details of how to build the complete picture later.